electric-sql/electric/website/docs/guides/shapes.md

 - a `where` clause, used to filter the rows in that table, such as `status='active'`

 > [!IMPORTANT] Limitations
 > Shapes are currently single table, whole row only.
 You can sync all the rows in a table, or a subset of the rows in that table.
-You can't yet [select columns](#whole-rows) or sync an [include tree](#single-table).
+You can't yet [select columns](#whole-rows) or sync an [include tree](#single-table) without filtering or joining in the client.

 ### `root_table`